niharraju4/NLP_specialabled_Students/episode_1/README.md

 2. creating monorepository
 ```
-Let's break down the setup into a clear, step-by-step guide to help you integrate UPI, subscription services, and other features into a cross-platform mobile and web application.
+Let's break down the setup into a clear, step-by-step guide to help you integrate UPI, subscription services,
+and other features into a cross-platform mobile and web application.Final Project Setup for Cross-Platform
-Final Project Setup for Cross-Platform Application (Mobile & Web)
+Application (Mobile & Web)

 This guide will focus on using React Native for mobile (iOS/Android) and a web-based application using React.
-We will also cover how to connect your app with a Flask backend, where the business logic (such as payment handling via Razorpay) will be managed.
+We will also cover how to connect your app with a Flask backend, where the business logic (such as payment handling via Razorpay)
+will be managed.

 Step 1: Choose a Cross-Platform Framework
 For mobile (iOS and Android), you should use React Native.
-For web, you can either use React (web) separately or React Native Web, which allows the same React Native codebase to work on both mobile and web.
+For web, you can either use React (web) separately or
+React Native Web, which allows the same React Native codebase to work on both mobile and web.

 React Native: Handles mobile (iOS and Android).
 React (or React Native Web): Handles the web platform.
 Step 2: Set Up a Monorepo for React Native and React Web
-To handle multiple platforms (mobile and web), I recommend using a monorepo setup, where both React Native (mobile) and React (web) share common code.
+To handle multiple platforms (mobile and web), I ll  use monorepo setup, where both React Native (mobile)
+and React (web) share common code.
 ```

 2.1.
 Install yarn Workspaces (for managing a monorepo)